GAIGResearch/Stratega/docs/tutorials/definingANewGame/index.rst

 The last part is defining the lose/win conditions and the triggers.
 In this game we only have one simple rule, the player that lose his city will lose.
-There is only one trigger to increment the number of spawn points of the player.
+There is only one trigger to increment the number of spawn points of the player every turn.

 ++++++++++++++++++++
 Full yaml